 At each home we delivered gifts of holiday happiness, the hospitality was deep, indigenous, cultural, and someone always made a pot of coffee for us.
 A simple pot of coffee.
 However, most of these lovely Lakota women we digging coffee grinds from the bottom of the tin.
 They were offering their last bit of coffee to me!
 I soon changed my idea from gratitude for a hot mug, to making sure that hot mug was not a hardship to our hosts.
 Before they could even turn on the faucet to fill the coffee pot, I handed them several small bags of coffee, the kind they sell in a single pot size at the grocery store for a buck each.
 The kind that helped them all relax and smile, and joyfully pour mugs for us all.
 A buck.
 Three bucks per household.
 It was a simple gift that made everyone less burdened and more joyous.
 It really is the little things that make the biggest difference!

 The lessons of wing-wearing do-gooders are big.
 No matter who we are or what we have, we can’t help everyone, no matter how much we might want to.
 But we can smile.
 We can observe and see what really takes the load off those who are struggling.
 We can make our hearts bigger than our heavy wings and sing a song for a lonely person, dance with a sad person, giggle with a homeless child, take the jacket off our own back for a freezing beggar.
 We can do these things.
 We’ve been blessed with enough to lighten even the heaviest load.
 And it’s so worth it because it really does keep those wings especially white.

 What special thing do you do to lighten someone’s load?

 Welcome to ANGEL MOMENTS.
-My ideas are here, but I really want to hear your thoughts on angels, how they influence your life, and how you experience this amazing blessing.
+My views are in this blog, but I’d love to hear your thoughts on angels, how they influence your life, and how you experience the amazing blessing.